JoeyCheung/Dotfiles/README.md

 Q: Why is Wifi/Connect alias commands not working?

 A: If you are wired in through an ethernet, it will not show wifi connections.
+Or just use nmtui command

 Q: How come vim can't read ctags?